You are here:

 Do my parents or I have to complete my federal tax returns before filing the FAFSA?

 No, the FAFSA allows for estimates for income and tax information if you have not yet completed your federal tax returns.
-We recommend that you file your FAFSA by January 25, 2011, in order to receive a State Grant (if eligible).
+We recommend that you file your FAFSA early, in order to receive a State Grant (if eligible).
 Please keep in mind that once you have completed and filed your taxes, you must correct the FAFSA information that was estimated.